Delegation Without Guilt: The Skills to Reclaim Focus

-You’ll also build two key FLOW skills that make delegation sustainable: how to Let It Go—quieting the perfectionism and control that keep you clinging to work—and how to Own Your Part when mistakes happen.
+You’ll also build two key skills that make delegation sustainable: how to Let It Go—quieting the perfectionism and control that keep you clinging to work—and how to Own Your Part when mistakes happen.
 Because they will.
 Instead of taking it all back or blaming your team, you’ll learn how to lead through those moments with clarity and trust.
 Walk away with a smarter approach to delegation, stronger team leverage, and more space to think strategically, lead proactively—and get home on time way more often.

 Hunter has worked and consulted at Fortune 500 companies and experienced the full spectrum of challenges in software development.
 As a longtime developer turned manager, he’s navigated the high-stress chaos of tight deadlines, shifting priorities, and working with diverse personalities.